srvCodes/continual-learning-benchmark/README.md

 ```

+## Proposed Forgetting Score

+The existing forgetting measure metric suffers from self-relativeness, i.e., the forgetting score will remain low throughout the training if the model did not learn much information about the class at the beginning.
+Class-imbalance scenarios (as in our case) further amplify its ramifications.
+Code for our correction to the forgetting score (Chaudhary _et al._) can be found [here](https://github.com/srvCodes/continual-learning-benchmark/blob/master/train/result_analyser.py#L211).

 ## Datasets

 The experiments were performed on 8 publicly available HAR datasets.
 These can downloaded from the drive link in `datasets/`.